ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ## Mounting {{site.data.keyword.blockstorageshort}} Volumes
 {: #mountWin}

-Complete the following steps to connect a Windows-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) iSCSI storage volume.
+Complete the following steps to connect a Windows&reg;-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) iSCSI storage volume.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.
 The example is based on Windows&reg; Server 2012.
 The steps can be adjusted for other versions according to the operating system's vendor documentation.
 {: shortdesc}

 ### Installing the MPIO feature